1994 Mull of Kintyre Chinook crash: ZD576's service history

-Boeing CH-47C Chinook, construction number B-868, RAF serial number ZD576 was originally delivered to the Royal Air Force as a Chinook HC.1 on 22 December 1984.
+Boeing CH-47C Chinook, construction number B-868, RAF serial number ZD576 was originally delivered to the Royal Air Force as a Chinook HC.1 on 22 December 1983.

 It was re-delivered to No 7 Squadron as a Chinook HC.2 on 21 April 1994.
-On arrival at RAF Odiham, its No.1 engine had to be replaced.
+On arrival at RAF Odiham, its No. 1 engine had to be replaced due to a FADEC incident.
+Five days later, that same engine had to be replaced due to a second FADEC incident.
 On 10 May 1994, a post-flight fault inspection revealed a dislocated mounting bracket had caused the collective lever to have restricted and restrictive movement; this resulted in a "Serious Fault Signal" being sent as a warning to other UK Chinook operating units.
 On 17 May 1994, emergency power warning lights flashed multiple times and the No.1 engine was again replaced.
 On 25 May 1994, a serious incident occurred which had indicated the imminent failure of the No.2 engine.

 On 31 May 1994, two days before the accident, two Chinook HC.1s were withdrawn from RAF Aldergrove and replaced by a single HC.2, ZD576.

 Possible causes

 Pilot error

 Aviation safety author Andrew Brookes wrote that the true cause will never be known, but that pilot error induced by fatigue is likely to have played a part; the crew had been on flight duty for 9 hours and 15 minutes, including 6 hours flying time, before they took off on the crash flight.
 Had they made it to Fort George, they would have needed special permission from a senior officer to fly back to Aldergrove.

-In his book, Steuart Campbell suggested that two errors by the pilots; failure to climb to a safe altitude upon entering cloud, and a navigational error made in the poor visibility (mistaking a fog signal station for a lighthouse), together caused the crash.
+In his book, Steuart Campbell suggested that two errors by the pilots—failure to climb to a safe altitude upon entering cloud, and a navigational error made in the poor visibility (mistaking a fog signal station for a lighthouse)—together caused the crash.
 The Board of Inquiry had identified that several factors may have sufficiently distracted the crew from turning away from the Mull, and upon entering cloud, failed to carry out the correct procedure for an emergency climb in a timely manner.

 RAF Visual Flight Rules (VFR) require the crew to have a minimum visibility of 5.5 kilometres above 140 kn, or minimum visibility of one kilometre travelling below 140 knots; if VFR conditions are lost an emergency climb must be immediately flown.
 Nine out of ten witnesses interviewed in the inquiry reported visibility at ground level in the fog as being as low as ten to one hundred metres at the time of the crash; in-flight visibility may have been more or less than this.
 The tenth witness, a yachtsman who was offshore, reported it as being 1 mi, though he is regarded as a less reliable witness as he changed his testimony.